cpulvermacher/time-travel/README.md

 - `2025-04-27T12:40Z` - Set local equivalent for a given instant in UTC
 - `1731493140025` - UNIX timestamp
 - `2025-04-27T12:40+02:00` - Set local equivalent for time with +02:00 time zone offset.
 Note that actual time zone is not changed

-## Features

-- Fakes date and time for all methods of `Date` and `Intl.DateTimeFormat` objects.
-- Time zone can be changed, with full support for DST transitions.
-- Time can be stopped and resumed.
-- Option to automatically reload page after changing date.
-- Only affects current tab after clicking the extension icon.
-- Minimal permissions (in Chrome)

-## Limitations

-- Only JavaScript is affected by the extension.
-- Some functionality or animations may behave strangely if the clock is stopped.
-- The extension does not work in iframes with the `sandbox` attribute.

 ## Installation